Read More

 Did you know that you will only have access to a portion of your savings in your traditional IRA/401(k) because a percentage of that value will need to be paid in taxes as you take withdrawals?

-The Tax Advantages of a Roth Conversion
+The Tax Advantages of a Roth Conversion:

-3. Tax bracket optimization.
+1. Tax bracket optimization.

-4. Important for estate planning
+3. Important for estate planning

 Converting traditional pre-tax funds to after-tax Roth is not exclusive to just those on the verge of retirement.
 Young people can also take advantage of this opportunity while their income/tax bracket is presumably lower than it will be in the future.
-By initiating a Roth conversion now on their pre-tax retirement money, they can take advantage of the benefits of the tax-free growth for many more years.
+By initiating a Roth conversion now on their pre-tax retirement money, they can potentially take advantage of the benefits of the tax-free growth for many more years.

 Additionally, many corporate retirement plans now include the ability to make Roth contributions inside the plan.
 Making the decision to contribute in this way could be made for the same set of reasons discussed above.
+If the retirement plan doesn’t permit in-plan conversions, they should consider making at least part of their contributions as Roth deferrals.

 Check out this recent blog post “Employee Retirement Savings Plan Alternatives,” or connect with a OneDigital wealth management team member to learn more.